nmoskaleva/hackyourfuture.dk/contentful/README.md

 ## Requesting content

-Content from Contentful can be requested using entry id (`client.getEntry('<entry_id>')`), or using search parameters, such as content type.
+Content from Contentful can be requested using entry id (`client.getEntry('<entry_id>')`), or using search parameters, such as `content_type`.

 Entries represent anything defined as a Content Type in a space.

 To retrieve a specific entry, you need the id for that entry.
-If you're looking at an entry you created in the Contentful web app, it should be the string in the URL after `/entries/`.
+If you're looking at an entry in the Contentful web app, it should be the string in the URL after `/entries/`.
 The response object of a successful query represents the Entry `<entry_id>` and contains two objects: `sys`, describing system properties of the entry, and `fields`, assigning specific values to the fields of the entry.

-To retrive all entries of a content type, use that content type's ID: (`client.getEntries({'content_type': '<content_type_id>'})`).
+To retrive all entries of a content type, use that content type's ID: `client.getEntries({'content_type': '<content_type_id>'})`.

 You can filter further by properties of the entries, for example, as described below.

 ### Retrieving linked content

 Entries can have links fields which point to other entries or assets.
-For example, a `Frequently asked questions: mentors` list has references to `Q&A` entries.
+For example, a `Frequently asked questions: mentors` `List` content type has references to several `Q&A` type entries.

-When entries have links to other entries, a single HTTP request lets you retrieve the entire set of linked resources in one request.
+When entries have links to other entries, a single `HTTP` request lets you retrieve the entire set of linked resources in one request.
 By default, Contentful resolves one level of linked entries or assets.

-In order to include linked fields in the response, we use `getEntries` and filter by `sys.id=<entry_id>` like in `useContentfulLinkedContent` custom hook, that will be used to fetch data in `components/faq/faq-mentors.js`.
+In order to include linked fields in the response, we use `getEntries()` and filter by `sys.id=<entry_id>` like in `useContentfulLinkedContent` custom hook, that will be used to fetch data in `components/faq/faq-mentors.js`.

-* Please note that `getEntry` does not support resolving linked fields due to API limitations.
+*Please note that `getEntry()` does not support resolving linked fields due to API limitations.*

 More information on Links is available [here](https://www.contentful.com/developers/docs/concepts/links/).